nisarg256/UR10-reach-demo/README.md

 1. **Position**: The tool tip must be able to reach the point on the wall
 2. **Orientation**: The tool's principal axis must be perpendicular to the wall (aligned with X-axis)

+The perpendicularity constraint can be adjusted through the `perp_angle_threshold` parameter:
+- **Less strict (0.35 radians ≈ 20°)**: Allows more deviation, resulting in larger reachable workspace
+- **More strict (0.15 radians ≈ 8.6°)**: Requires more precise perpendicularity, resulting in smaller but more accurate workspace

-The perpendicularity constraint is critical for drywall finishing applications, as it ensures the tool is properly oriented against the wall.
+This is critical for drywall finishing applications, as it ensures the tool is properly oriented against the wall.

 ## Results Interpretation